Product

 What is Net Revenue?

-Net revenue is the total amount that a business earns from its operations after subtracting costs like refunds, returns, discounts, and deductions.
+Net revenue is the total amount a business earns from its operations after subtracting costs like refunds, returns, discounts, and deductions.

 For subscription-based businesses, this would be the total profit from your monthly recurring revenue after removing the costs of refunded or discounted subscriptions.